danglock/A.D.S.T-Active-Directory-Simple-Tool/README.md

 - [Utility commands](#utility-commands)
 - [Azure AD commands](#azure-ad-commands)

-*All commands are Incase sensitive*
+*All commands are not Incase sensitive*

 ### Info commands